fizzyforever101/cs440Phase4/README.md

 If Python is not installed, download it from [python.org](https://www.python.org/downloads/).

+You should also already have SQL Workbench with the business_supply database available on your computer.

 ### 1. Clone the Repository

 Clone the repository to your local machine: